Back | Home | Aller à version française

 5A.
 Index vs indicium.
 Indexed indicia

-Indexes are these gestures through which Homo's transversalizing, manipulating and upright body, endowed with a neutralising brain, has little by little developed the power of pointing at targets, marking the beginnings and endings, tracing directions, determining angles, miming speeds, miming and triggering motions, therefore dancing, identifying forms and collections, adding or subtracting collections between them, distributing consecutions.
+Indexes are these gestures through which Homo's transversalizing, manipulating and upright body, endowed with a neutralizing brain, has little by little developed the power of pointing at targets, marking the beginnings and endings, tracing directions, determining angles, miming speeds, miming and triggering motions, therefore dancing, identifying forms and collections, adding or subtracting collections between them, distributing consecutions.

 We must see that indexes and indicia work in the opposite direction.
 Indicia go from things to the one considering them; this is what the Latin objectal termination "-icium" in indicium indicates.
 Conversely, indexes go from the pointing, tracing or collecting specimen to things; what the "-ex" Latin subjectal termination in index indicates.